narenvenkat/AutoNews/readme.md

 - **Caching**: In-memory caching for API responses and frequently accessed data

 ### Microservices Architecture
-The system employs a service-oriented architecture with specialized components:
+The system employs a service-oriented architecture with specialized components:-

 1. **Content Pipeline Services**:
    - GNews service for article fetching with rate limiting and caching